 To replace some of the units of these complexes, the Hope VI program was launched in the 1990s as the latest incarnation of public housing.
 Hope VI focuses on creating low-rise projects with a mixed-income group of tenants.
 Such projects are predicated on the theory that if higher-income families live in the same complexes as poor families, the successful tenants will set a good example for the less successful tenants.
 Perhaps so, but so far there is no evidence of this.
 It might be just as likely that the children of the dysfunctional families set bad examples for the children of the more successful families.

-The Obama administration is nominally proposing to end HOPE VI funding.
-To replace it, the administration is launching the Choice Neighborhoods Initiative to "build on the success and lessons learned from the HOPE VI program."13 That view is predicated on a program whose success is based on that which it has replaced—severely distressed public housing—rather than any evidence that HOPE VI developments can be well-maintained over time and that low-income tenants in Hope VI projects can been launched toward upward mobility.
+The Obama administration had proposed to end HOPE VI funding.
+To replace it, the administration launched the Choice Neighborhoods Initiative to "build on the success and lessons learned from the HOPE VI program."13 That view is predicated on a program whose success is based on that which it has replaced — severely distressed public housing — rather than any evidence that HOPE VI developments can be well-maintained over time and that low-income tenants in Hope VI projects can been launched toward upward mobility.

-Another response to the failure of traditional public housing has been the creation of the Low Income Housing Tax Credit in 1986, which currently subsidizes construction or rehabilitation of roughly 70,000 units of low-income housing each year.
+Another response to the failure of traditional public housing has been the creation of the Low Income Housing Tax Credit (LIHTC) in 1986, which has subsidized construction or rehabilitation of about 100,000 units of housing each year on average over the past decade.
 This is another failed attempt to manipulate markets, and it has a variety of negative effects.
-For one thing, the structure of the tax credit program encourages the location of projects in particularly low-income areas, thus exacerbating the concentration of poverty in cities, just as traditional public housing did.14 Also, the method of allocating tax credits to the states results in many subsidies going to areas of the country where few housing affordability problems exist.15
+For one thing, the structure of the program encourages the location of projects in particularly low-income areas, thus exacerbating the concentration of poverty in cities, just as traditional public housing did.14 Another problem is that the method of allocating tax credits to the states results in subsidies going to areas of the country where few housing affordability problems exist.15 And yet another problem is that the bureaucracy and complexity of LIHTC projects appears to substantially raise the costs of such projects.16

 Though crime-ridden public housing projects are the most infamous symbol of federal housing policy, much more funding today goes toward rental subsidies for low-income families in private dwellings.
-About 2 million households receive federal tenant-based aid, at a taxpayer cost of $16 billion in 2009.17 In addition, about 1.3 million households benefit from project-based aid, which subsidizes rent in particular buildings at a taxpayer cost of $7.5 billion in 2009.
+About 2.1 million households receive federal tenant-based aid, while 1.2 million benefit from project-based aid, which subsidizes rent in particular buildings.18 The cost to federal taxpayers of these programs was about $30 billion in 2016.19

 The idea for rental vouchers originated with Lyndon Johnson's Kaiser Commission on Urban Housing.
 The commission mistakenly believed that private housing markets could not provide the poor with adequate housing, despite the fact that private markets had been steadily improving housing standards for many decades for families at all income levels.
-Accepting the commission's rationale, the Nixon administration proposed what became Section 8 of the Housing and Community Development Act of 1974, which authorized federal rent subsidies for privately owned apartments.
+Accepting the commission's rationale, the Richard Nixon administration proposed what became Section 8 of the Housing and Community Development Act of 1974, which authorized federal rent subsidies, or vouchers, for privately owned apartments.

 The rationale for vouchers was straightforward: instead of placing an aid recipient in a government-built housing project, the federal government would provide a voucher that subsidized rent in a privately owned building.
 Liberals embraced Section 8 vouchers because they believed poor families could not afford decent market-rate housing.
 Conservatives embraced vouchers because it seemed to be a market-based method of steering the private sector toward serving a public policy goal.